 What are shin splints?

-Shin splints are a type of pain you get in your shinbone (tibia).
-They are often caused by overuse.
-They usually heal within a few weeks, with rest and proper treatment.
+Shin splints describe a type of pain in your shinbone (tibia).
+The pain is often caused by overuse (running and jumping).
+Shin splints usually heal within a few weeks, with rest and proper treatment.

 Symptoms of shin splints

 You can get shin splints in one or both of your legs.
 Most people who have shin splints feel pain on the inside edge of their shinbones.
 Pain may be acute (sharp) or a dull ache.
-Your shins may hurt when you’re active and/or inactive.
+Your shins may hurt when you’re active and/or inactive or shortly after completing activity.
 The pain may be worse with pressure or exercise.
 It may improve with rest and at-home treatment.

 What causes shin splints?